Engineering manager responsibilities: What you need to know

 You can be involved across different parts of the hiring process — be it preparing the job description, evaluating the assignment, or conducting a technical interview with the candidate.
 Either way, you play an important part in deciding if an applicant is suitable for the role.

-Best Practices
+Best practices

 As an engineering manager, you can play an important part in building world-class engineering teams.
-This will require going beyond daily projects and tasks, and looking at the best practices and tools used by the top engineering teams.
+This will require going beyond daily projects and tasks and looking at the best practices and tools used by the top engineering teams.

 • Push teams to write clear code rather than going for cleverness.
-It will make the codebase easy to read, search and maintain.
+It will make the codebase easy to read, search, and maintain.

 • Encourage smaller changes to the code in the form of Pull requests.
 This leads to faster code reviews (leading to faster delivery velocity)

-• Use a holistic approach to measuring and improving developer productivity through engineering metrics and KPIs and developer surveys.
+• Use a holistic approach to measuring and improving developer productivity through engineering metrics KPIs and developer surveys.

 Coding